Frequently Asked Questions about ChargePoint Waitlist.Submit A Question

 Your site administrator decides how long each driver gets to charge based on time, state of charge or amount of energy used.
 In most cases, once your vehicle stops charging (typically because it is full) you will be notified that you're "done".Back To Top ^

-ChargePoint stations are independently owned which means each station owner makes decisions like how a session will cost, and whether or not to enable features like Waitlist.
+ChargePoint stations are independently owned, which means each station owner makes decisions such as how much a session will cost, and whether or not to enable features such as Waitlist.
 If your employer has made EV charging available to employees, you can ask your site administrator to enable the Waitlist feature.Back To Top ^

 Drivers must have created a ChargePoint account to use Waitlist so that they can receive notifications when a port becomes available.
 This means that Contactless Credit Cards and other anonymous access methods are not supported on Waitlist-enabled stations.Back To Top ^